decaylabs/moviedb/README.md

 ###React

 The app is made up mostly of containers that communicate with the redux state store.
 Some of the containers could be broken down and made into functional components with the props being passed from a parent container.
-This is something that could be implemented when doing a refactor and cleaning up this initial implementation and it's design a bit.
+This is something that could be implemented when doing a refactor and cleaning up this initial implementation and design a bit.

 * components/
   1. **header.js** - A simple functional component that displays the title at the top.